open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/automatic/_index.md

 Consider setting common environment variables, for all applications deployed to IIS by setting the environment variables for `W3SVC` and `WAS` Windows Services.

-> For IIS versions older than 10.0, you can consider creating a distinct user,
+{{% alert title="Note" color="note" %}} For IIS versions older than 10.0, you
-> set its environment variables and use it as the application pool user.
+can consider creating a distinct user, set its environment variables and use it as the application pool user. {{% /alert %}}

 ### NuGet package